There has been one epic problem in all my family tree research:

 Churchtown story: Must be false.

-our top DNA matches
+Our top DNA matches

 The big problem: Why use the name Blennerhassett?